sarahmonster/hire-sarah/_projects/rivet.md

   heading="We're off to see the wizard (of Oz)" content="When working with my development team, I presented both static wireframes of the overall flow diagram and clickable prototypes.
 Providing both allows for clearer communication.

   Given the  complexity of the project, prototyping, in various forms, was critical to its success.
-We used wizard of Oz prototyping techniques throughout to continually check if our proposed system was heading in the right direction.
+We used Wizard of Oz prototyping techniques throughout to continually check if our proposed system was heading in the right direction.

   These prototypes and diagrams were frequently updated and iterated on as I progressed through the process and discovered areas that needed improvement.
 For instance, the \"find my business\" flow was a difficult, but important, step to get right.
 The interface needed to strike a balance between usability and the technical limitations of the APIs we used.
 This flow saw a great deal of iteration between design and development.